 Ternary Self-Hosted

 Ternary Self-Hosted requires 2 Google Cloud projects to operate, Core and Access.
 Core will contain most of the components of the solution, including BigQuery datasets, Cloud Run / Kubernetes based container workloads, a Cloud SQL instance, and more.
 The Access project is mainly used to centralize IAM identities used to access your cloud resources and is the project from which BigQuery jobs will be launched against the data assets in Core.
-In total, we use the following services:
+In total, the following services are used:

 • BigQuery